-PUC Schools annually administers stakeholder surveys that cover different metrics depending on stakeholder being surveyed.
-The Student Survey is modeled after Tripod's 7Cs[TM] framework of effective teaching.
+PUC Schools annually administers stakeholder surveys that cover different metrics depending on the stakeholder being surveyed.
+The Student Survey is modeled after Tripod's 7CsTM framework of effective teaching.
 The survey measures essential elements of instructional practice.
 Student survey results aligned with the 7Cs framework offer a streamlined way to provide actionable feedback for teachers and school leaders.
 Better survey results on the 7Cs components predict higher student achievement, engagement and motivation, as well as success skills and mindsets (Ferguson & Danielson, 2014; Ferguson et al., 2015; Kane & Cantrell, 2010; Kane et al., 2013; Stuit, Ferguson, & Phillips, 2013).

 The 7Cs framework groups components into three conceptual categories: personal support (care and confer), curricular support (captivate, clarify, and consolidate); and academic press (challenge and classroom management).
-Analysis of data as highlighted in Chart 1.AI and Chart 1.AJ show consistency and growth in each of the seven areas.
-Students of both schools mostly score their teachers in the high sixties or above.
-Survey data for the 2017-18 shows that "Challenge" as one of the highest areas with 87 percent of students responding "Totally" or "Mostly True" at the middle school and 83 percent of student at high school responding "Totally" or "Mostly True."
-Students of both the middle and high school think that their school challenges them by pressing for rigorous thinking, quality work and being persistence.
+Analysis of data as highlighted in Chart 1.V show consistency and growth in each of the seven areas.
+Students mostly score their school in the high sixties or above.
+Survey data for the 2017-18 shows that "Challenge" as one of the highest areas with 83 percent of students responding "Totally or Mostly True."
+Students think that their school challenges them by pressing for rigorous thinking, quality work and being persistence.

-Safety was added during the 2017-18 school year and scored high in both the middle and high school.
-The item "I feel physically safe in this classroom" had 86 percent of student responses as being either "Agree" or "Strongly Agree" and the item "I feel that my teacher will address situations of harassment, teasing or bullying if I let the teacher know" had 88 percent of responses as being either "Agree" or "Strongly Agree."
-High school students' responses mirrored those of the middle school.
-Overall, students felt they were safe from bullied and that their school provided a safe and nurturing environment.
+Safety was added during the 2017-18 school year and scored positively across the school.
+The items "I feel physically safe in this classroom" and "I feel that my teacher will address situations of harassment, teasing or bullying if I let the teacher know" had 78% of student responses as being either "Agree" or "Strongly Agree."
+Overall, students felt they were safe from being bullied and that their school provided a safe and nurturing environment.